 Every year the US Department of Agriculture’s Wildlife Services program spends millions of taxpayer dollars on lethal predator control.
-A portion of the program’s substantial expenditures is dedicated to poisoning wildlife with two extremely dangerous and indiscriminate poisons: sodium fluoroacetate (Compound 1080) and sodium cyanide (M-44 devices).
-The Chemical Poisons Reduction Act, sponsored by Representatives Matt Gaetz (R-FL) and Peter DeFazio (D-OR), would ban the use of Compound 1080 and sodium cyanide in federal predator control programs.
+A portion of the program’s substantial expenditures is dedicated to poisoning wildlife with an extremely dangerous and indiscriminate poisons: sodium cyanide, which is used in M-44 devices.
+The Chemical Poisons Reduction Act would ban the use of sodium cyanide in federal predator control programs.

 Sodium Cyanide M-44 Devices

 M-44s are baited, spring-activated devices that contain deadly sodium cyanide.
 When an animal, attracted by the bait, pulls on the poisoned trap, the M-44 propels sodium cyanide into his or her mouth, thereby poisoning and killing the animal.

 - Cause severe, unnecessary pain and suffering.
 When an animal triggers an M-44, the sodium cyanide reacts with the moisture in the animal’s mouth or nostrils to produce toxic fumes, exposure to which causes substantial suffering (including convulsions, foaming at the mouth, pulmonary edema, paralysis) and, ultimately, death.6

 - Kill indiscriminately.
 M-44s are nonselective, and often kill nontarget wildlife, including protected species such as wolves, grizzly bears, swift foxes, lynxes, raptors, and black-footed ferrets.
 The USDA acknowledges that there are hundreds of unintended wildlife deaths every year as a result of these devices, and these numbers are likely gross underestimates.7